4tubborn/MiniFabric-Chinese/README.md

-# MiniFabric Example Mod
+# MiniFabric Chinese

+Develop for [Minicraft Plus 2.2.3](https://github.com/MinicraftPlus/minicraft-plus-revived) with MiniFabric.

-## Setup
+## Features

-At this moment automatic setup is available only for IntelliJ Idea.
-You also need Java 17

-1. Clone this repo (with `git clone` or manual zip download)
-2. Open command line/terminal, switch active directory to project root and execute `gradlew setupIdeaWorkspace`
-3. Import your project into Idea as gradle project

-You will get "Launch Client" configuration that will start game with your mod
+* Add Chinese translation to Minicraft.
+* AI-generated LOL

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.